-Senate Republicans Want to Protect Corporations In Any New Stimulus Deal
+Senate Republicans Want to Protect Corporations in Any New Stimulus Deal

 You certainly cannot expect the Trump administration to move in that direction with a big congressional push.

-Democrats are interested in protecting hospitals and other health care providers from liability, and there’s movement towards state liability shields (which a federal shield would likely preempt).
+Democrats are interested in protecting hospitals and other health-care providers from liability, and there’s movement towards state liability shields (which a federal shield would likely preempt).
 At one point McConnell suggested that enactment of such shields might become a condition for receiving additional coronavirus relief funding.

 But the bottom line is that Republicans will need either Democratic cooperation in providing the corporate relief they crave, as part of a bigger deal, or the kind of regular-American-friendly sweeteners that might obscure their motives.
 Everyone understands the pandemic and the economic fallout constitute a huge national crisis in an election year, so you might expect the unexpected, so long as you don’t expect Republicans to stop conflating the welfare of CEOs with those far down the food chain.